AhmadrezaHamidi/swagger-annotation/README.md

 });
 ```

-Most of these are self explanatory and can be easily mapped back to the corresponding swagger-ui docs.
-To inject custom JavaScript (i.e. _InjectOnCompleteJavaScript_ and _InjectOnFailureJavaScript_), you'll need to add the scripts to your application and then provide the relative paths as shown above.
+Most of them are self explanatory, mapping back to the corresponding swagger-ui docs.
+To inject custom JavaScript (i.e. _InjectOnCompleteJavaScript_ and _InjectOnFailureJavaScript_), you'll need to add the scripts to your application and provide the relative paths as shown above.
 In ASP.NET Core, this is easily done by placing your script files in the _wwwroot_ folder.

 ### Inject Custom CSS ###